darwinvtomy/flutter_interview_questions/Q&A/ExpertLevel.md

 It's important to note that using `Global Keys` can make the code more complex and harder to maintain.
 Therefore, it's recommended to use them sparingly and only when necessary.

-## 24. Explain the concept of "Cupertino" widgets and their usage in iOS-style app design.
+## 24. Explain the concept of "Cupertino" widgets and their usage in iOS-style app design

 ## 25. How do you handle form validation and input validation in Flutter applications?

-## 26. Explain the concept of "scoped model" and "provider" for state management in Flutter.
+## 26. Explain the concept of "scoped model" and "provider" for state management in Flutter

 ## 27. What are the best practices for error handling and exception handling in Flutter applications?

 ## 28. How do you implement push notifications in Flutter applications?

-## 29. Explain the concept of "layouts" in Flutter and their usage for building UI.
+## 29. Explain the concept of "layouts" in Flutter and their usage for building UI

 ## 30. How do you work with databases and local storage in Flutter applications?

-## 31. Explain the concept of "streams" and "BLoC" pattern for state management in Flutter.
+## 31. Explain the concept of "streams" and "BLoC" pattern for state management in Flutter

 ## 32. How do you implement theming and dark mode in Flutter applications?

-## 33. Explain the concept of "InkWell" and "GestureDetector" for handling touch events in Flutter.
+## 33. Explain the concept of "InkWell" and "GestureDetector" for handling touch events in Flutter

 ## 34. What are the different types of animations in Flutter and their usage?

 ## 35. How do you work with Firebase or other backend services in Flutter applications?

-## 36. Explain the concept of "slivers" and "scrollable widgets" in Flutter.
+## 36. Explain the concept of "slivers" and "scrollable widgets" in Flutter

 ## 37. What are the best practices for handling performance-intensive tasks in Flutter applications?